bitnami/charts/bitnami/redis-cluster/README.md

 The cluster will continue working during the update as long as the quorum is not lost.

-> NOTE: To avoid the creation of the Job that initializes the Redis(TM) Cluster again, you will need to provide `cluster.init=false`.
+> NOTE: To avoid the creation of the Job that initializes the Redis<sup>TM</sup> Cluster again, you will need to provide `cluster.init=false`.

 ### Using password file
-To use a password file for Redis(TM) you need to create a secret containing the password.
+To use a password file for Redis<sup>TM</sup> you need to create a secret containing the password.

 > *NOTE*: It is important that the file with the password must be called `redis-password`